Fire Within (Birdy album)

 Fire Within is the second studio album by English musician Birdy, released on 16 September 2013 by 14th Floor and Atlantic Records.
 It is her first album of predominantly original compositions, as her eponymous debut album consisted largely of covers.
 Birdy collaborated with several producers including Jim Abbiss, Rich Costey, Jake Gosling, John Hill, Ben Lovett, Eric Rosse, Fraser T Smith, Ryan Tedder, Dan Wilson and Greg Wells during its recording.
 The album includes the singles "Wings", "No Angel", "Light Me Up" and "Words as Weapons".

 Fire Within received generally positive reviews from music critics.
 In North America, Fire Within was released on 3 June 2014.
 Prior to that, several album tracks and live versions of past songs were released as a US-only EP titled Breathe on 24 September 2013.
+It reached the top ten of the charts in over ten countries, including the United Kingdom.

 Background and recording

 "It's an album of all originals and for me, that is very exciting!
 It's what I've always wanted to do.
 I had never thought of doing covers before "Skinny Love" so that was a different experience." [...]
 It was my first time co-writing and it was really weird because I've always been a writer on my own.
 It's weird to be open with someone you just met but I learned a lot and I love what we made."